omidbabaeigithub/bash/supervisor/README.md

 ## Directories

-\n  - `config`: include config.json which contains variables such as
+  - `config`: include config.json which contains variables such as

         - `SERVICE_NAME`: Name of the process or service to be monitored and is located in `service` directory

         - `CHECK_INTERVAL`: Checking interval in seconds

         - `BACKOFF_NUM`: Number of tries before backing off

         - `RESTART_ATTEPT_INTERVAL`: Seconds between tries

         # example: